hyoyou/P7_neighborhood-map/README.md

 Clone the repository and navigate to the correct directory.
 Run `npm install && npm start` to run the development server.
 A browser should open, but in the case that it does not, navigate to [http://localhost:3000](http://localhost:3000) to view it in the browser.

+## Working Offline

+In order to have a working service worker, the app must run in production mode.
+Build the app by running `npm run build` and run it on a local server by using `serve -s build`.

 ## Screenshot

 ![Neighborhood Map Sample](https://raw.githubusercontent.com/hyoyou/P7_neighborhood-map/master/public/Demo.jpeg)

+## Third Party APIs

+Map API provided by [Google Maps JavaScript API](https://cloud.google.com/maps-platform/maps/) Places API provided by [Foursquare API](https://foursquare.com/developers/apps)

 ## Authors